 Q: The law for custody of children for divorcing couples in Pakistan?

 A: Guardian and Wards Act is the law.
 Family court can also entertain suit relating to custody of children.
 According to Family Courts Act 1964.
 General rule is that the interest and welfare of the minor child is most important.

 Q. What are the rights of wife to property after divorce has taken place in Pakistan?

 A: The bridal gifts given to wife in dowry/jahez are the exclusive property of wife during or after the marriage.
 Upon dissolution of marriage wife is also entitled to claim deferred dower and maintenance during the period of Iddat.

-Q. What is the procedure husband should adopt to give divorce to his wife in Pakistan?
+Q. Procedure husband should adopt for online international divorce in Pakistan?

 A. Under the Muslim Family Laws Ordinance any man who wishes to divorce his wife shall, as soon as may be after the pronouncement of Talaq/Divorce in any form whatsoever, give a notice in writing to the chairman of the Union Council and also send a copy to the wife.
-Within thirty days of the receipt of notice of Talaq chairman shall constitute an arbitration council for the purpose of bringing about reconciliation between the parties and after expiry of ninety days if reconciliation fails divorce will take effect.
+Within thirty days of the receipt of notice of Talaq.
+The chairman shall constitute an arbitration council for the purpose of bringing about reconciliation between the parties.
+After expiry of ninety days, if reconciliation fails divorce will take effect.

 Q. Can husband and wife dissolve their marriage through mutual consent?

-A: Yes, they can dissolve their marriage through mutual agreement; the said divorce is called Talaq-e-Mubarat, literal meaning of Mubarat is ‘obtaining release from each other’.
-The offer for separation in Mubarat may proceed either from the wife or from the husband and as soon as it is accepted dissolution is complete.
+A: This is to say, they can dissolve their marriage through mutual agreement.
+The said divorce is called Talaq-e-Mubarat, meaning of Mubarat is ‘obtaining release from each other’.
+The offer for separation in Mubarat may proceed either from the wife or from the husband.
+As soon as it is accepted dissolution is complete.